brothaman-org/brothaman/mkdocs/specifications/bro-user.md

 * The `bro-user` script is intended to be used by system administrators to create and manage unprivileged user accounts for running rootless Podman containers in a secure and isolated manner.
 * The `bro-user` script is part of the Brothaman project and is licensed under the ASL 2.0 License.
 * The `bro-user` script is maintained as part of the Brothaman scripts package and should be kept up to date with the latest features and security patches.
 * The proper podman configurations are created in the appropriate files under XDG paths.
-By default container Networking should either default to none or to pasta (with none preferred).
+By default container networking is disabled (`network_cmd = "none"`), keeping new users isolated unless they opt into a specific backend.
 * The `bro-user` script creates a per-user `containers.conf` file under `~/.config/containers/containers.conf`.
 It contains the following settings by default to optimize for unprivileged rootless containers:
-  * `network_cmd = "none"`: Configures the default networking mode for containers to be `none`, ensuring that containers do not have network access unless explicitly configured otherwise.
+  * `network_cmd = "none"`: Configures the default networking backend to `none`, keeping containers isolated unless explicitly overridden (e.g., by `--network-cmd` or quadlet `Network=` directives).
   * `storage_driver = "overlay"`: Sets the storage driver for containers to `overlay`, which is suitable for most use cases and provides good performance.
   * `storage_options = ["overlay.mountopt=nodev"]`: Adds the `nodev` mount option to the overlay storage driver to enhance security by preventing device files from being created within container filesystems.